-Hen was drafted in the sixth round of the 2001 amateur draft by the Los Angeles Dodgers as an outfielder, however he never appeared anywhere in pro ball but the mound as a pitcher.
+He was drafted in the sixth round of the 2001 amateur draft by the Los Angeles Dodgers as an outfielder, but he never appeared anywhere in pro ball but as a pitcher.
 He was signed by scout Lon Joyce and made his pro debut with the 2001 GCL Dodgers.

 "There wasn't much I could do about not being selected for the (ALDS) game, so I just went on with a positive attitude," Edwin said in an interview with an Army newspaper.

 Edwin's positive attitude paid off as he was put on the American League Championship Series roster.
 He pitched two innings in relief and went on to pitch two innings in Game 4 of the 2008 World Series against the Philadelphia Phillies.
 With young Jeff Niemann and David Price ready to join the starting rotation, the Rays decided to cash in on Jackson's solid season in a trade with the Detroit Tigers, in return for outfield prospect Matthew Joyce.